leolinkebrown/ML-Project-/README.md

 ## Description

-This machine learning portfolio consists of three projects, a linear regression, KNN, and image recognition program.
+This machine learning portfolio consists of three projects highlighting different aspects of machine learning:
+1. a linear regression
+2. KNN
+3. image recognition program.

 They are built in jupyter notebooks using Python.

 ## Bibliography